Taigei-class submarine: Silent drive and power storage (2017)

-In 2017, research on a silent drive system was evaluated.
-The silent drive system is used to further reduce the noise emitted from the submarine in response to improvements made in sonar technology by other countries.
-Research was conducted between 2018 and 2021 and will be tested between 2021 and 2022.
-A total of ¥5.7 billion were allocated for this project.
+In 2017, research on a silent drive system was initiated.
+Research was conducted between 2018 and 2021 and was tested between 2021 and 2022.
+A total of 5.7 billion yen were allocated for this project.

-In 2018, an evaluation on a high-efficiency power storage and supply system was conducted.
+In 2018, research on high-efficiency power storage and supply systems was conducted.
 The project aimed to improve the efficiency and energy of the power storage and supply system by achieving high efficiency and miniaturization in the power supply system and increasing the capacity and density of the power storage system.
-Prototyping occurs between 2019 and 2022 and in-house testing to simulate the installation on a submarine occurs in 2023.
-A total of ¥4.4 billion are used in its development.
+Prototyping occurred between 2019 and 2022, and in-house testing to simulate the installation on a submarine occurred in 2023.
+A total of 4.4 billion yen was used in its development.

 Design

 The hull design of the Taigei class is said to not differ too much from the Sōryū class but will be 100 tons heavier than its predecessor.
 However, the Taigei-class submarines will be more advanced as they are equipped with newer equipment such as sonar systems, snorkel power generation system.
 The Taigei class will use lithium-ion batteries much like the JS Ōryū and JS Tōryū submarines.
 The submarines use the Type 18 torpedo (ja), a successor to the Type 89 torpedo.